Luthey-Schulten-Lab/SummerSchool_2025/CME/WCM/README.md

 The SBML file encodes the entire metabolic model of Syn3A, including compartments (e.g., cytoplasm, extracellular), species, reactions, gene products (enzymes or transporters), and objectives (for FBA).
 It does not include rate constants; those are specified in `kinetic_params.xlsx`.

-open the SBML file and search for the reaction *DGSNabc*. **JCVISYN3A_0011** participates in the reaction *DSGNabc*, which irreversibly transports deoxyguanosine as part of nucleotide metabolism.
+Open the SBML file and search for the reaction *DGSNabc*. **JCVISYN3A_0011** participates in the reaction *DSGNabc*, which irreversibly transports deoxyguanosine as part of nucleotide metabolism.
 In the SBML file (see Figure 3), DSGNabc is marked as irreversible (`reversible=false`) and involves 3 reactants and 4 products.
 The `geneProductAssociation` is an *and* rule: all four subunits (**0008, 0009, 0010, and 0011**) must assemble for the transporter to function.
 In the current whole-cell model, we model the assembly of 21 unique protein complexes, including this one, named **rnsBACD**.
 The ODE solver uses the actual abundance of such assembled complexes in metabolic simulations.

 <p align="center">
   <img src="../figs/figs_WCM/sbml.png" width="600" alt="SBML entry of DSGNabc reaction"> <br>